 Rapid synthesis and NH3-SCR activity of SSZ-13 zeolite via coal gangue

 Coal gangue is a typical waste produced during coal mining and washing.
-Synthesis of zeolite via coal gangue can contribute to resource recycling and environment protection.
-In this study, high-silica SSZ-13 was synthesized by one-step hydrothermal synthesis of coal gangue without the traditional pretreatment methods of high-temperature roasting and alkali melting, making it more convenient and energy efficient.
-The synthesis time, gel silicon aluminum ratio and silicon source were systematically studied to optimize the synthesis of SSZ-13.
-Experimental results indicated that the nucleation time of SSZ-13 could be shorten to 7 h, which was half of the synthesis time by chemicals.
-Tetrahedral aluminum was the main factor for rapid synthesis, which also accelerated the transformation of octahedral aluminum, and further accelerated the synthesis of SSZ-13.
-The activity of DeNOx of synthesized Cu-SSZ-13 was over 90% across a broad range from 180 to 400 ℃, and it remained over 85% in this temperature range even after hydrothermal treatment for 12 h.
-It also demonstrated good water resistance (over 95% DeNOx in the range of 200 to 400 ℃), and sulfur resistance (over 95 % DeNOx in the presence of 100 ppm SO2).
+Synthesis of zeolites via coal gangue can contribute to resource recycling and environmental protection.
+In this study, high-silica SSZ-13 was synthesized by one-step hydrothermal synthesis from coal gangue without the traditional pretreatment methods of high-temperature roasting and alkali melting, making it more convenient and energy efficient.
+The synthesis time, gel silicon–aluminum ratio and silicon source were systematically studied to optimize the synthesis of SSZ-13.
+Experimental results indicated that the nucleation time of SSZ-13 could be shortened to 7 h, which was half the synthesis time by using chemicals.
+Tetrahedral aluminum was the main factor for rapid synthesis, which also accelerated the transformation of octahedral aluminum and further accelerated the synthesis of SSZ-13.
+The DeNOx activity of the synthesized Cu-SSZ-13 was over 90% across a broad range from 180 to 400 °C, and it remained over 85% in this temperature range even after hydrothermal treatment for 12 h.
+It also demonstrated good water resistance (over 95% DeNOx in the range of 200 to 400 °C) and sulfur resistance (over 95% DeNOx in the presence of 100 ppm SO2).